On the development and analysis of coupled surface-subsurface models of catchments. Part 1. Analysis of dimensions and parameters for UK catchments: Discussion

 The presented results can be used for verification of parameter values calibrated by numerical catchment models and for preparing realistic benchmark scenarios.
 Ideal catchment model(s) should thus provide quantitative or qualitative agreement with catchments belonging to any of the identified clusters.
 We expect that this is also an important criterion when creating and validating simplified (conceptual and statistical) catchment models, which often have a tendency to become overfitted to the training data~\citep{beven2018hypothesis,beven2019make}.
 Identifying scenarios where a given model may fail can lead to further model improvement.

 We shall continue our work in Parts 2 and 3, where the parameter estimates are crucial in allowing for the development and analysis of physical models of surface and subsurface flows.

-\mbox{} \textbf{Acknowledgements.} We thank Sean Longfield (Environmental Agency) for useful discussions, and for motivating this work via the 7th Integrative Think Tank hosted by the Statistical and Applied Mathematics CDT at Bath (SAMBa).
-We also thank Thomas Kjeldsen, Tristan Pryer, Keith Beven and Simon Dadson for insightful discussions.
+\mbox{} \textbf{Acknowledgements.} We thank Sean Longfield (Environmental Agency) for many useful interactions and for motivating this work via the 7th Integrative Think Tank hosted by the Statistical and Applied Mathematics CDT at Bath (SAMBa).
+We also thank Thomas Kjeldsen (Bath), Tristan Pryer (Bath), and Rob Lamb (Lancaster/JBA Trust) for insightful discussions.
+We are indebted to the reviewers and the JFM editorial team---their comments and suggestions were instrumental in the final development of this paper.
 Piotr Morawiecki is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.

 \mbox{} \textbf{Declaration of Interests.} The authors report no conflict of interest.